Netcash-ZA/PayNow-WPeCommerce/README.md

 Prerequisites:

 You will need:
-* Netcash Now login credentials
+* Netcash login credentials
-* Netcash Now Service key
+* Netcash Pay Now Service key
 * OpenCart admin login credentials

 A. Netcash Now Gateway Configuration Steps:

-1. Log into your Netcash Now Gateway configuration page: https://merchant.netcash.co.za/SiteLogin.aspx
+1. Log into your Netcash account: https://merchant.netcash.co.za/SiteLogin.aspx
 2. Type in your Netcash Username, Password, and PIN
 2. Click on Account Profile
-3. Click NetConnector
+3. Click on NetConnector
 4. Click on Pay Now
 5. Click "Active:"
 6. Type in your Email address